Back to Blog

 1) The Wealth Illusion

-The Irish real economy, measured by modified GNI*, grew strongly from 2014 onward.
-Household net wealth also climbed.
-But property transaction activity grew faster than both, and far faster than consumer spending.
+The Irish real economy, measured by modified GNI*, grew strongly from 2014 onward — by 131% over the period.
+Household net wealth climbed too, by 125%.
+But property transaction activity grew by 197% — more than double the rate of consumer spending (91%).

 That gap matters because spending is the most immediate proxy for what households can actually deploy in daily life.
 Paper wealth can increase while practical purchasing power rises more slowly.
-In that environment, property can create a surface-level feeling of prosperity while real flexibility lags behind.
+The appreciated value of bricks and mortar looks impressive on a balance sheet, but you cannot spend it unless you sell or borrow against it.
+In that environment, property creates the feeling of prosperity while the underlying economic capacity — measured by what you can actually buy — lags significantly behind.

 The key divergence in this period is stark: property transaction growth outpaced spending growth by more than one hundred percentage points.
 A larger share of economic activity is being routed through housing turnover, not necessarily through new productive investment.